json-schema-language/spec/draft-json-schema-language-xx.md

 ### Strict instance semantics

-See (#eval-props-form) for how strict instance semantics affects whether an instance is valid with respect to a schema.
+See {{eval-props-form}} for how strict instance semantics affects whether an instance is valid with respect to a schema.

 Implementations **MAY** allow users to choose whether to use strict instance